Antique Quilt Value: Pattern, Stitching, Fabric, Age Clues, Condition and Provenance

 Quilt value is usually decided in the construction details, not in the first glance.
 A bold pattern can attract attention, but collectors and appraisers price old quilts by stitching quality, fabric age, edge integrity, provenance, and whether repairs have changed the original handwork.

 This guide is built as a fast screening tool for owners, heirs, and dealers.
 Start with the auction table, then walk through the 10 clues in order.
-If your quilt keeps lining up with stronger comps and cleaner construction, you have a much better case for a paid appraisal before selling or insuring it.
+If your quilt keeps lining up with stronger market evidence and cleaner construction, you have a much better case for a paid appraisal before selling or insuring it.

-Comparable sales: antique quilt results to benchmark against
+Market evidence: antique quilt results to benchmark against

 Use the table below as a reality check.
 If your quilt resembles the stronger sales in age, fabrics, stitching, and condition, a professional appraisal can help you avoid pricing it like a lower-tier decorative piece.